kitbagjs/router/README.md

 router.push('https://github.com/kitbagjs/router')
 ```

 This `source` argument is type safe, expecting either a Url or a valid route "key".
 Url is any string that starts with "http", "https", or a forward slash "/".
-Route key is a string of route names joined by a period `.` that lead to a non-disabled route.
+Route key is a string of route names joined by a period `.`.
 Additionally if using the route key, push will require params be passed in if there are any.

 ## Update